Osteopetroses are a group of rare hereditary disorders that increase the density of bones and cause bones to grow abnormally.

 Early-onset osteopetrosis that is not treated with bone marrow transplantation usually causes death during infancy or early childhood.
 Death usually results from anemia, infection, or bleeding.
 Late-onset osteopetrosis is often very mild.

 There is no cure.
 Corticosteroids, such as prednisone, decrease the formation of new bone cells and may increase the rate of removal of old bone cells, strengthening bones.
+Corticosteroids may also help relieve bone pain and improve muscle strength.
 Bone marrow transplantation seems to have cured some infants with early-onset disease.
 However, the long-term prognosis after transplantation is unknown.

 Fractures, anemia, bleeding, and infection require treatment.
 If nerves going through the skull are compressed, surgery may be required to take pressure off the nerves.
+Surgery may also be needed to relieve increased pressure in the skull.
 Orthodontic treatment may be needed to correct distorted teeth.
+Plastic surgery may be done to correct severe deformities of the face and jaw.